-- 12.5.
+- 13.5.
 Cabinet at its meeting on 18 September 2018 approved the introduction of a fees and charges policy to cover all fees and charges reviews except car parking charges.
 This approved policy enabled Chief Officers to set fees and charges annually where the expected yield for a service or category is in line with the budget parameters as set out in the Medium Term Financial Strategy.
-Outside of these budget parameters any changes will need to be agreed by Cabinet. - 12.6.
+Outside of these budget parameters any changes will need to be agreed by Cabinet. - 13.6.
 Given the scale of financial challenge a Special Cabinet was arranged on 31 October 2023 where it was agreed that the target yield would be set at 10% for all services in 2024/25, with the exception of car parking charges (which will remain in line with the MTFS assumption of a 7% increase in total income generated but not specific increases in individual car parking tariffs), and burial fees increasing by 20% to help manage burial demand as land supply is limited.
-It was subsequently agreed at a further Special Cabinet on 12 December 2023 that cremation charges would increase by 15% and all increases in charges would be implemented from 1st January 2024 where possible.
-All charges for 2024/25 will be set by Chief Officers under delegations within this guideline with a few exceptions. - 12.7.
-The proposed overall balanced revenue budget package assumes several new fees and increased charging options for parking, pier and foreshore attractions, bereavement services, highways and registration services.
-These are either included as a savings proposal where relevant or are additional income streams to deliver on the current budgeted level of income. - 12.8.
+It was subsequently agreed at a further Special Cabinet on 12 December 2023 that cremation charges would increase by 15% and all increases in charges would be implemented as early as practically possible from 1st January 2024.
+All charges for 2024/25 will be set by Chief Officers under delegations within this guideline with a few exceptions. - 13.7.
+The proposed overall balanced revenue budget package assumes several new fees and increased charging options for the Southend Pass, pier and foreshore attractions, bereavement services, highways, CCTV and registration services.
+These are either included as a savings proposal where relevant or are additional income streams to deliver on the current budgeted level of income. - 13.8.
 Any statutory fees will be updated in the year as soon as the new charges are released for areas such as licensing and planning.
-It is already known that planning fees will be increased nationally and there is a savings proposal to reflect this. - 12.9.
-A full schedule of all fees and charges will be included in the February report to Cabinet on 12 February 2024 which will have been updated by all responsible officers.
+It is already known that planning fees will be increased nationally and there is a savings proposal to reflect this. - 13.9.
+A full schedule of all fees and charges and their implementation dates can be found at Appendix 6b.